makwaijun/personalwebpagev2/content/blog/post1.md

 - [ ] Add section on things i subscribe to/ like to read
 - [ ] SEO - so that this site appears when my name is say googled
 - [x] Customising the layout template in Hugo (probably quite technical - updated 10 May)
-- [ ] Integrating other static pages
+- [x] Integrating other static pages (updated: Resume and About page are static)

 ##### Future references: